my-rna-health/rna-seq/README.md

 Other pipelines
 ---------------
 The repository also contains functional Chip-Seq ( pipelines/chip-seq ) and de-novo DNA assembly ( pipelines/de-novo/dna) as well as tools section with WDL scripts for multiple tools.
-DNA-Seq pipeline is located separately, at [github.com/antonkulaga/dna-seq](http://github.com/antonkulaga/dna-seq)
+DNA-Seq pipeline is located in a separate repository at [github.com/antonkulaga/dna-seq](http://github.com/antonkulaga/dna-seq)